-Here in Washington state we award a total of $5,000 in scholarships to the top four contestants.
-We send our state champion to the National FInals Contest where young orators earn some of the most generous college scholarships available to high school students.
-Over $203,500 in scholarships can be awarded each year at the National Finals Contest.
-The overall national contest winner gets a $25,000 scholarship.
-Second place takes home $22,500, and third gets $20,000.
-Each state winner who is certified into and participates in the national contest’s first round receives a $2,000 scholarship.
-Those who advance past the first round receive an additional $2,000 scholarship.
-The American Legion’s National Organization awards the scholarships, which can be used at any college or university in the United States.
+Here in Washington state, we’re dedicated to supporting the educational pursuits of high school students, offering a total of $5,000 in scholarships to our top four contestants.
+Our state champion advances to the National Finals Contest, where young orators have the opportunity to secure some of the most generous college scholarships available to high school students.
+Each year, an impressive $203,500 in scholarships can be awarded at the National Finals Contest, with the overall national contest winner receiving a substantial $25,000 scholarship.
+Second place garners $22,500, and third place takes home $20,000.
+Furthermore, every state winner who qualifies for and participates in the national contest’s first round earns a $2,000 scholarship.
+Those who progress beyond the first round receive an additional $2,000 scholarship.
+These scholarships, awarded by The American Legion’s National Organization, are applicable at any college or university in the United States.

-High school students under age 20 are eligible to compete.
-Homeschool students in the equivalent of grades 9-12 are welcome to participate.
-Here in Washington we conduct the contest over a single weekend with the contestant briefing on Friday night, and all contests conducted on Saturday.
-We pay for the hotel for the contestant and chaperone and provide mileage reimbursement to and from the contest site to defray travel expenses.
+High school students under the age of 20 are eligible to compete, and we extend a warm welcome to homeschool students in the equivalent of grades 9-12 to participate as well.
+In Washington, we conduct the contest over a single weekend, beginning with contestant briefings on Friday night, followed by all contests on Saturday.
+To ease travel expenses, we cover the hotel stay for the contestant and chaperone and provide mileage reimbursement to and from the contest site.

-Contestants are certified at the local Post level as being qualified to compete and the sponsoring Post pays the $150 entry fee for the contestant.
-We will assist with locating a sponsor upon request.
-There is no limitation to the number of contestants a single Post may sponsor and certify.
-At the conclusion of the state contest, the Chairman will certify our Department (state) winner to the national contest, where Department winners compete against each other in two speaking rounds.
-The contest caps off with a final round that decides the three top finishers.
-Unless a student is one of the three top finishers at the national contest, all eligible students may return in subsequent years to compete for additional scholarships.
+Contestants are certified at the local Post level as qualified competitors, with the sponsoring Post covering the $150 entry fee for each contestant.
+We are more than willing to assist in finding a sponsor upon request.
+There is no limit to the number of contestants a single Post may sponsor and certify.
+Following the state contest, our Chairman certifies our Department (state) winner to the national contest, where Department winners engage in two speaking rounds, culminating in a final round that determines the top three finishers.
+Unless a student secures a top-three position at the national contest, all eligible students are encouraged to return in subsequent years to compete for additional scholarships.